pranujm/learn-cpp/README.md

 # learn-cpp

-Learning C++ in preparation for CSCI 1200 - Data Structures using learncpp.com
+Learning C++ in preparation for CSCI 1200 - Data Structures